MohammedZ666/SonoVision/README.md

 To contribute, create an [create an issue](../../issues) and then open a PR with your proposed fix.

 ## Funding
-This project was funded by [BRAC University's](https://www.bracu.ac.bd/) Research Seed Grant Initiative (RSGI) for the *AI Powered Enhancement fof University Life Accessibility for Blind People* project.
+This project was funded by [BRAC University's](https://www.bracu.ac.bd/) Research Seed Grant Initiative (RSGI) for the *AI Powered Enhancement of University Life Accessibility for Blind People* project.